 Before adding the cashew powder, make sure sugar has melted completely and has begin to boil well.

 1. Add cashews to a blender jar.
 I had used cashews from fridge.
 I split open the cashews and then dry roasted on a low flame until crunchy.
 I used 1 & 1/2 cups split cashews which weighed 200 grams.

 2. Pulse or blend to make a powder.
 Do not blend at a stretch for long time as they begin to release oil and turn lumpy.
 I usually blend the cashews in intervals.
 Also make sure the kaju powder doesn’t turn hot or even warmas it changes the flavor.

-3. To make sure the powder is not too coarse I sieved it.
+3. To make sure the cashew powder is not too coarse I sieved it.
 You will need to use a spoon to pass it through the sieve.

 4. I added back the coarse grains and blended again.

 Making sugar syrup for kaju katli

 6. Add sugar to a non stick pan.
 I used 3/4 cup + 2 tbsps.
 The sweetness was right for us.
 If you prefer less sweetness then you can reduce 2 tbsp.

 8. Stir gently and dissolve the sugar completely on a medium heat.
 Sugar can scratch up the nonstick pan so be gentle.
-Bring it to a rapid boil.
+Bring the sugar syrup to a rapid boil.

 How to make kaju katli

-9. Lower the flame and add cashew powder.
+9. Next lower the flame completely and add cashew powder.
 I added in 2 batches.
 You may end up with lumps if the entire powder is added at one time.

-10. Mix very well to ensure there are no lumps.
+10. Next mix very well to ensure there are no lumps.
 Scrape the sides and the spoon if the powder is stuck.

-11. Keep stirring consistently and cook on a low to medium heat until the mixture begins to thicken.
+11. Keep stirring the kaju katli mixture consistently and cook on a low to medium heat until the mixture begins to thicken.

-12. Add 2 tsps ghee and 1 tsp rose water or cardamom powder.
+12. Next add 2 tsps ghee and 1 tsp rose water or cardamom powder.

-13. Continue to cook stirring.
-As the mixture thickens it must leave the sides if not then add a few drops of ghee again.
+13. Next continue to cook stirring well.
+As the mixture thickens it will leave the sides if not then add a few drops of ghee again.

-14. With in few mins the mixture comes together and leaves the pan.
+14. With in few mins the mixture will come together and leaves the pan.